MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-about-vpn-gateways.md

 ### Failover

-There are 3 multi-tenant gateway infrastructure VMs in Azure Stack.
+There are three multi-tenant gateway infrastructure VMs in Azure Stack.
 Two of these VMs are in active mode, and the third is in redundant mode.
-Active VMs enable the creation of VPN connections on them, and the redundant VM only accepts VPN connections in the event of a failover.
+Active VMs enable the creation of VPN connections on them, and the redundant VM only accepts VPN connections if a failover happens.
 If an active gateway VM becomes unavailable, the VPN connection fails over to the redundant VM after a short period (a few seconds) of connection loss.

 ## Estimated aggregate throughput by SKU